flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2024/test.md

     label: localhost:4000
     url: http://localhost:4000
 description: |
-    This construction site is intended for testing purposes only.
+    This project is intended for testing purposes only.
 ---